Bill-Stewart/PowerShell-DRADelegation/README.md

 Set-DRAAssistantAdminDescription
 Set-DRAAssistantAdminRuleComment**

 I wrote this module mainly because the EA.exe command-line interface is awkward and difficult to use.
-This module also adds some features missing from EA.exe (e.g., **Get-DRADelegation**).
+This module also adds some features missing from EA.exe.

 ## System Requirements